-The Mode function finds the value (or values) that is repeated more often than any other in a value series.
+The Mode function finds the value (or values) repeated more often than any other in a value series.

 The Moving Average function computes the average of a set of input values over a specified number of time periods.
 The smaller the number of time periods, the faster the moving average responds to changes in the input values.

-The Moving Average Envelopes function computes a pair of data bands that envelops a moving average of the input data values.
+The Moving Average Envelopes functions compute a pair of data bands that envelop a moving average of the input data values.

-The Percent of Total function returns the percentage of each value in the input series out of the total sum of the values in the input series.
+The Percent of Total functions return the percentage of each value in the input series out of the total sum of the values in the input series.

-The Sum function calculates the total sum for any number of input value series.
+The Sum function calculates the sum total for a set of input values.

 The Trend and Forecasting function calculates a regression line or line of best fit.
 When applied to a time series, it can forecast future values.